HHS/simpler-grants-pdf-builder/README.md

 No additional environment variables are needed to run the application in dev mode, but to run in production, several are needed.

-To deploy to production, create a new file `./bloom_nofos/bloom_nofos/.env.production`.
+To manually deploy to production, create a new file `./bloom_nofos/bloom_nofos/.env.production`.

 - `DEBUG=false`: Never run in production with debug mode turned on.